-A Guide to Halloween at Walt Disney World
+A Guide to Halloween at Disney World 2024

-A Guide to Halloween at Walt Disney World
+A Guide to Halloween at Disney World 2024

 Spending Halloween at Walt Disney World is always a good idea.
 Unlike the later part of the holiday season, you don’t have so many crowds, you still have decent weather and frankly, it’s when the things that are MOST FUN finally happen.
 While we love all of Disney’s festivals and parties year-round, there’s nothing that quite compares to the outdoor kitchens at the Food and Wine Festival, the Halloween events at Magic Kingdom, and the fall-themed treats all over the Disney Parks.
 Here’s everything you can do for Halloween at Walt Disney World.

-Halloween at Walt Disney World lasts for about 3 months, the length of the Fall season from August through October!
+If you’re headed to Orlando, Florida for Disney World and Halloween, know that it’s one of the best times of year to visit Disney World.
+It lasts about 3 months, from August through October, and covers the entire fall season with pumpkins, fall flavors and spooky nights!
 That said you can expect the gamut of crowds, weather, and activities.
 But, in general, Halloween at Walt Disney World begins starting with the arrival of Mickey’s Not So Scary Halloween Party, at Magic Kingdom, starting in early August.

 Halloween at Magic Kingdom